-Pink Belt Project Inc. is run by a Board of Management with input from a carefully selected group of subject matter experts who have been appointed as members of an Advisory Board.
+Pink Belt Project Inc. is run by a Board of Management with a carefully selected range of professional skills and lived experience relevant to our work.

 BOARD OF MANAGEMENT